 In the beginning, it’s tempting to pick them up if they cry.
 Instead, you can lay down with them or sit next to the bed — as long as you’re not holding or rocking them.

-If your toddler is still nursing to sleep, gradually wean them and then use rocking instead.
+If your toddler is still nursing to sleep, gradually wean them and use rocking instead.
 Once they’re used to falling asleep without nursing, you can then wean them off the rocking.

 Avoid weaning from both habits at the same time — a two-step process is a lot kinder and easier to deal with for your toddler (15).